-The Group holds a deferred tax asset of DKK 12,8 million, of which net DKK 1.7 million has been recognised as a tax liability in the balance sheet as of December 31, 2023.
+The Group holds a net deferred tax asset of DKK 18,8 million, of which net DKK 2,955 million has been recognised as a tax asset in the balance sheet as of December 31, 2024.
 The net deferred tax asset primarily relates to tax losses carried forward.
 The valuation and recognition of the deferred tax asset was based on budgets for the period 2024 to 2026.
-Based on expected tax results for the next 3 years, the tax losses carried forward is expected to be utilised at the present time for DKK 3.8 million for the Group.
+Based on expected tax results for the next 3 years, the tax losses carried forward is expected to be utilised at the present time for DKK 3,8 million for the Group.